-Key Information - for explanato ry notes, se

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 6 February 2023

-Policy published on school website 15 March 2023

-Policy contact name and position า Jenny Veal, Headteacher

-Amendments after determination ı -

-Department for Education schoo l number 878-4108

-Age range 11 to 18

-Type of school Academy secondary school with post-16 provision 1

-Admissions authority Westcountry Schools Trust

-Normal round intake Year 7 and Year 12

-Published Admission Number 20)24-25 240 in Year 7 25 in Year 12 2

-Priority for children to another se ottina No

-Priority for children from another Ashburton Primary School

-Soung Blackpool Church of England Primary School

-Bovey Tracey Primary School

-Buckfastleigh Primary School

-Ilsington Church of England Primary School

-Moretonhampstead Primary School

-St Catherine's Church of England Primary School

-St Mary's Catholic Primary School

-Widecombe on the Moor Primary School

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from า Yes, if this is the closest school available to home

-Devon County Council 3 - Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form า Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Year 7

-When to apply ber to 31 October 2023

-Decision 1 March 2

-When to appeal pril 2024 or from 20 school days after the refusal, whichever is later 4

-Deadline to submit appeal 22 April 2024

-Deadline to hear appeal 26 June 20

-Key Dates In-Year admission

-ne 2024 for Year Groups 8 to 11

-ptember 2024 for Year 7

-Decision within 15 school days of an application

-Beelelell

-When to submit appeal school days of an application
+Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 6 February 2023 Policy published on school website 15 March 2023 Policy contact name and position Jenny Veal, Headteacher Amendments after determination - Department for Education school number 878-4108 Age range 16-18 Type of school Academy secondary school with sixth form for post-16 provision 1 Admissions authority Westcountry Schools Trust Normal round intake Year 7 and Year 12 Published Admission Number 2024-25 240 in Year 7 25 in Year 12 2 Priority for children to another setting No Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes - if the LA accepts that there are no other means to enable Devon County Council 3 attendance and engagement in further education.
+Application Form Application form below, at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Form Not for Post-16 education.
+All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
+This is not an application form and does not affect the decision whether a place can be offered to an external candidate.
+Uniform Post 16 students are not expected to wear uniform but are expected to wear suitable attire for an educational setting Academic criteria to access courses

-1 See the separate admissions policy for post-16 education.
+1 See the separate admissions policy for years 7 to 11.
 2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.

-3 For Devon-resident children.
+3 For Devon-resident young people.
 Where the school is further than a walking distance of 3 miles.
 See the Education Transport Policy for full details.